Helmholtz Diabetes Center

-The Institute of Translational Stem Cell Research (ITS) has an ambitious goal to develop a new advanced cell therapy to carry out clinical studies in type 1 diabetes patients.
+The Institute of Translational Stem Cell Research (ITS) aims to develop a new advanced cell therapy to carry out clinical studies in type 1 diabetes patients.

-The Institute of Translational Stem Cell Research (ITS) has an ambitious goal to develop a new advanced cell therapy to carry out clinical studies in type 1 diabetes patients.
+The Institute of Translational Stem Cell Research (ITS) aims to develop a new advanced cell therapy to carry out clinical studies in type 1 diabetes patients.

 About our Research